 The best meats to smoke are ultimately the meat you have.
 Honestly, the right smoke can enhance the flavor of any meat you have to hand, but often the best meat for smoking will depend more on geography than cookery.

-In America, the most readily smokable meats include pork, beef and chicken – and so various cuts of those three meats are the most familiar items on any barbecue or cook-out.
+In America, the most readily smokable meats include pork, beef, and chicken – and so various cuts of those three types of meat are the most familiar items on any barbecue or cook-out.

-But around the world, other people have been smoking other meats for centuries – smoked lamb has been a tradition in countries with a large sheep population like Australia and some Middle Eastern areas, but is becoming more popular in the States.
+But around the world, other people have been smoking meat for centuries – smoked lamb has been a tradition in countries with a large sheep population like Australia and some Middle Eastern areas, but is becoming more popular in the States.